Smattr/rumur/README.rst

 Rumur
 =====
-This project is currently under development.
+*This project is currently under development.
 You should not expect anything to work.
-More description coming soon...
+More description coming soon...*

+Rumur is an explicit state `model checker`_ based on a previous tool, CMurphi_.
+It takes the same input format, the Murphi modelling language, with some extensions and produces C code implementing a verifier.

 Quickstart
 ----------
 First you will need to have the following dependencies installed:

 * Either GCC_ or Clang_
+* Bison_
 * CMake_

-Then you can build this project using the standard CMake steps:
+* Flex_

+Then:

 .. code-block:: sh

+    # Build Rumur
     mkdir build
     cd build
-    cmake ../src
+    cmake ..
     make
     make install

-To use a different C++ compiler or to change the target path to install files to, change the options passed to ``cmake``.
-You should now have the following available in the directory you installed to:
+    # Generate a checker
+    rumur my-model.m --output my-model.c

+    # Compile the checker (also pass -mcx16 if using GCC on x86-64)
+    cc -std=c11 -O3 my-model.c -lpthread

+    # Run the checker
+    ./a.out

+Compilation produces several artefacts including the `rumur` binary itself:

-* bin/rumur: Tool for translating a Murphi model into a program that implements a model checker;
+* bin/rumur: Tool for translating a Murphi model into a program that implements a checker;
+* bin/rumur-ast-dump: Tool for emitting an XML representation of a Murphi model's Abstract Syntax Tree;
 * lib/librumur.a: A library for building your own Murphi model tools; and
 * include/rumur/: The API for the above library.